ldijkman/Honda-XR600R/README.md

 backside/backend has not much width/space to fold it under seat

-why did they fold it flat in package , nasty folds
+why did they fold it flat in package , nasty sharp folds

 i think they better store it rolled